 - Flip the chicken over breast side up and set on a parchment-lined, rimmed baking TWO THIRDS Size sheet.
 Using the palm of your hand, push firmly over the breast bone forcing the chicken to lay completely flat.
 Use your thumbs to separate the skin from the meat over breast, thigh and drumstick areas.

-- Using a small spoon, spread 2/3 of butter mixture under the chicken skin of breast, thigh and drumstick and dot/spread remaining butter all over chicken.
+- Using a small spoon, turn the chicken so the pocket opening is up and insert the butter mixture under the chicken skin of breast, thigh and drumstick and spread any remaining butter all over chicken.

-- Bake uncovered at 425˚F for 45 min (longer if your chicken weighs more than 4 ¼ pounds) or until instant read thermometer reads 160˚F when inserted into thickest part of chicken breast**.
+- Bake uncovered at 425˚F for 45 min or until instant read thermometer reads 160˚F when inserted into thickest part of chicken breast**.
 Remove from oven and rest uncovered 10 minutes on a cutting board before serving. **Don’t over-bake or the breast will be dry.
 Keep in mind internal temp will rise another 5-10 degrees after it comes out of oven.